This article has links to products and services we love, which we may make commission from.

 It also restricts your use to ten searches per month.

-Believe me, you are going to want to do more keyword research than that once you see how easy it is to do and how quickly it can increase traffic to your website.
+Believe me; you will want to do more keyword research than that once you see how easy it is and how quickly it can increase traffic to your website.

 Moz Free Keyword Research Tool